Russia-Ukraine: What to know about Europe's security crisis

 President Joe Biden announced the U.S. was ordering heavy financial sanctions against Russia, declaring that Moscow had flagrantly violated international law in what he called the “beginning of a Russian invasion of Ukraine.”

 Biden said more sanctions would be on the way if Putin proceeds further.
 This initial round includes cutting off two large Russian financial institutions from the U.S. financial system.
-The new sanctions also target Russia’s sovereign debt as well as five elite individuals close to Putin.
+The new sanctions also target Russia’s sovereign debt as well as five individuals, men close to Putin or their wealthy sons.

 The U.S. president also said he was moving additional U.S. troops to the Baltic states on NATO’s eastern flank bordering Russia.